Sign-up for Our Newsletter

 Because there is no separation requirement, if you need a divorce, you can get one relatively quickly and move on with your life.
 And there are a number of advantages of no longer needing to present evidence of fault in court to prove that you have grounds for divorce.
 For one thing, you don’t have to have your “dirty laundry” displayed in open court.
 Your private business remains private.
-You also don’t have to spend long hours in court proving this issue—which means that your attorney doesn’t have to spend even longer hours preparing for that trial (and you don’t have to pay those attorney fees).
+You also don’t have to spend long hours in court proving this issue—which means that your divorce lawyer in Minnesota doesn’t have to spend even longer hours preparing for that trial (and you don’t have to pay those attorney fees).
 Because people are spending less time in court proving fault, the courts are available to hear other matters.

 Of course, for most people, the biggest advantage of a no-fault divorce is that they can get a divorce more quickly than in the past.
 In essence, the existence of no-fault divorce means that the state trusts people to know their own needs with regard to ending their marriage.

 Along with all these advantages, there are a few downsides to no-fault divorce.
 From a public policy standpoint, some people argue that the availability of no-fault divorce makes it too easy for couples to give up on their marriage.
 From a personal standpoint, if you are a spouse who has been wronged, you may feel that no-fault divorce deprives you of your “day in court” to expose all of your spouse’s bad actions.
 While those feelings are understandable, you may find that down the road, it is easier to co-parent together if you haven’t dragged each other through the mud, so to speak, in court.